Mateus-Ribeir0/shopping-cart/README.md

-# 🛒 Carrinho de Compras 🛍️
+# 🛒 Shooping Cart 🛍️

-## Sobre
+## About
-Desenvolvido como parte do curso de lógica de programação, o projeto permite adicionar itens variados ao carrinho de compras.
-Além disso, exibe o valor total e a quantidade adquirida de cada item no carrinho.
+Developed as part of the programming logic course, the project allows adding various items to the shopping cart.
+Additionally, it displays the total value and quantity acquired of each item in the cart.

-### Funcionalidades
+### Functionalities
-- Adição de itens ao carrinho.
+- Adding items to the cart.
-- Atualização automática do valor total e quantidade de cada item.
+- Automatic updating of the total value and quantity of each item.
-- Interface intuitiva para facilitar a experiência do usuário.
+- Intuitive interface to enhance user experience.

-## Tecnologias
+## Technologies
 ![HTML](https://img.shields.io/badge/HTML-239120?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)